NVIDIA/cloud-native-docs/gpu-operator/platform-support.rst

 The following Linux distributions are supported:

   * Ubuntu 20.04 LTS
+  * Ubuntu 22.04 LTS
   * RedHat OpenShift 4.10 using RHCOS
+  * CentOS 7

 The following NVIDIA drivers are supported:

   * R470 datacenter drivers (470.57.02+)
   * R510 datacenter drivers (510.47.03+)
+  * R515 datacenter drivers (515.48.07+)

 .. note::

-   For Red Hat OpenShift GPUDirect RDMA is only supported from 470.103.01+ when using R470 datacenter drivers.
+   * For Red Hat OpenShift GPUDirect RDMA is only supported from 470.103.01+ when using R470 datacenter drivers.
+   * For CentOS 7 GPUDirect RDMA is only supported with `MOFED <https://github.com/Mellanox/ofed-docker>`_ pre-installed on the node (i.e ``driver.rdma.useHostMofed=true`` is required to be set)